Gh0stbasta/Gh0stbasta/README.md

 ### 🌟 About Me
 👋 Hi, I’m Gh0stbasta, an aspiring full-stack developer with a passion for cloud technologies and modern web development.

-I’m currently learning how to build and optimize **MERN stacks** (MongoDB, Express.js, React, Node.js) to create scalable and high-performance applications.
+I’m currently learning how to build and optimize **full-stack applications** using various technologies.
 At the same time, I’m working towards becoming a **Cloud Solutions Architect**, focusing on designing and optimizing cloud-based solutions.

 ---

 ### 🚀 What I’m Currently Working On
-- 📚 **Learning**: Building and improving MERN stacks.
+- 📚 **Learning**: Building and improving full-stack applications.
-- 💡 **Projects**: Planning and implementing personal web applications to enhance my skills.
+- 🏰 **Projects**: Planning and implementing personal web applications to enhance my skills.
-- 🌩️ **Cloud Focus**: Developing architectures that leverage cloud services intelligently.
+- 🌥️ **Cloud Focus**: Developing architectures that leverage cloud services intelligently.

 ---